mfractor/mfractor.github.io/docs/index.md

 Welcome to the documentation for MFractor, a powerful productivity tool for Xamarin developers.

-MFractor is available for the Visual Studio Windows and Visaul Studio Mac.
+MFractor is available for the Visual Studio Windows and Visual Studio Mac.

+## Feature Matrix

+Check out the [MFractor Feature Matrix](/feature-matrix) for a list of all the featuers available to the product and to what editions and platforms it's available.

 ## Getting Started